KEEP - Key engaging educational practices

-In concrete terms, a survey will be conducted among secondary school teachers in each participating country in order to collect innovative practices that allow them to keep in touch with their students at a distance.
-These testimonies will then be contextualized and presented in the form of teacher portraits published on a digital platform.
-An analysis of the teaching practices will be carried out by the project partners, to build recommendations to accompany the development of digital education and prevent the risk of dropping out of school.
+Surveys were conducted with volunteer secondary school teachers and groups of students, families and head teachers in each country.
+Through these surveys, we collected innovative practices for keeping in touch with pupils at a distance.
+These testimonies were contextualised in an ecosystemic report, while the teachers' practices were developed in teacher portraits.
+A transnational analysis of the collected teaching practices was carried out by the project partners, in order to build recommendations to accompany the development of digital education and prevent the risk of dropping out.

 The KEEP project thus seeks to identify, share and disseminate the innovative tools and practices that emerged during the COVID-19 pandemic.
 It aims to encourage the improvement of teachers' pedagogical and digital skills.
 More broadly, the KEEP project aims to create a community of teachers united in the fight against school failure and dropout.
 It should eventually contribute to reducing school failure and the low involvement of students in the learning process due to the closure of schools.

 This report presents the national measures that enabled education systems to adapt and maintain quality education during the COVID-19 pandemic in France, Belgium, Poland and Greece.

 Led by the Foundation P&V in Belgium, it is the result of the first year of project implementation.
 During this year, the partners collected data and analysed the state, regional and local measures implemented in schools.
 This first deliverable of the consortium identifies the main challenges faced by the education systems of the partner countries in recent years, such as truancy, learning breakdowns and remedial programmes in distance learning situations.